Impact in Changing Times

 This panel debate will bring together voices from around the world to explore how legal and policy innovation is being used to further impact agendas in different jurisdictions.
 The session will showcase exciting, recent, location-specific developments and facilitate discussion of how such innovations may be adopted and adapted for use elsewhere.

 Africa’s impact investing landscape sits within a fundamental tension: international capital allocators apply ESG criteria shaped by global frameworks, while African recipients face local imperatives (such as poverty, energy insecurity and infrastructure deficits) that those frameworks often overlook.
-Led by the GAIL Africa board, this panel asks whether the prevailing sustainability architecture genuinely enables African-led development, or conditions access to finance on standards recipients had no role in setting.
+Led by the GAIL Africa board, this panel asks whether the prevailing sustainability architecture genuinely enables African-led development, or conditions access to finance on standards that recipients had no role in setting.

 This interactive workshop explores how lawyers can help unlock “positive tipping points” to accelerate systemic change across climate, social, and economic issues.
 Through an introductory framing and small-group exercises, participants will identify barriers, legal leverage points, and practical tools to drive transformation, culminating in shared insights and a collaborative map of opportunities for future action within the GAIL community.